Table of Contents

 In short, pharmacy benefit managers, doctors, and hospitals earn more money from costly drugs.

+Due to a lack of generic alternatives and increasing drug prices in the United States, the cost of Xarelto will remain high.
 Ultimately, what it means is that like many other American drugs, Xarelto can be quite expensive.

 Current Xarelto Price in America